 In the 1990s, as the number of SUVs and vans (in the count of passenger vehicle fleet) increased, so too did incidences of rollover accidents.
 This prompted the NHTSA to launch an extensive campaign on rollover safety, placing greater emphasis on the safety of SUVs and 15-passenger vans.

 Rollover is the frequent result of a sudden turn or swerve, especially when avoiding a stopped vehicle or an obstacle on the road.
-It can easily turn into a fatal accident if the driver were drunk, distracted, speeding and so forth.
-With regard to 15-passenger vans, the more people inside the vehicle, the lesser its lateral stability becomes.
+It can easily turn into a fatal accident if the driver is drunk, distracted, speeding, and so forth.
+Drunk and reckless driving can cause a person’s insurance policy to be voided, meaning they will need a special certificatoni to drive.
+This is called an SR-22 and you can find more information here.
+Anyway, with regard to 15-passenger vans, the more people inside the vehicle, the lesser its lateral stability becomes.

 On its website, law firm Wilson & McQueen, PLLC, explains that, though car accidents are frequent occurrences on US roads, these are nevertheless preventable so that a victim can take a legal action against the liable party to pursue the compensation that he/she is legally allowed to receive.

-In the case of 15-passenger vans, the website of the Willis Law Firm says that since the design of the vehicle could be a contributory factor to the accident, then the victim can file a civil lawsuit against the vehicle’s manufacturer, who may be proven accountable for the accident that has happened.
+In the case of 15-passenger vans, the design of the vehicle could be a contributory factor to the accident, so the victim can file a civil lawsuit against the vehicle’s manufacturer, who may be proven accountable for the accident that has happened.

 Around the globe, the increasing cases of mesothelioma, a deadly type of cancer, has become an alarming concern.
 This chronic, lethal cancer usually takes decades before becoming evident, manifesting its symptoms at a time when it is already beyond treatment.